williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 ### Tokens

-Authentication API operations will return different token types depending on the [status](#authentication-status) of the authentication or recovery transaction.
+Authentication API operations will return different token types depending on the [state](#transaction-state) of the authentication or recovery transaction.

 #### State Token